geoarrow/geoarrow/format.md

 interpretation is unambiguous (e.g., for xy and xyzm interleaved coordinate interpretations).

+### List types

+Arrow has multiple list types, including `List` (parameterized by int32 offsets), `LargeList` (parameterized by int64 offsets), and newer `ListView` and `LargeListView`.

+Implementations SHOULD accept `LargeList` int64 offset buffers but MAY produce only `List` int32 offset buffers.

+The `List` type will not overflow until there are `2^31 + 1` entries in the coordinates array.
+For two 8-byte floats, this would require 32GB of memory in a single coordinates array, and is thus unlikely to occur often in practice.

+`ListView` and `LargeListView` are not yet well supported throughout the ecosystem, but implementations SHOULD accept these types as well.

 ## Serialized encodings

 Whereas there are many advantages to storing data in the native encoding,